 Program Leadership and Partners

-Betsy Hodges, Mayor of Minneapolis
+Jacob Frey, Mayor of Minneapolis

 R.T.
 Rybak, CEO and President of The Minneapolis Foundation

-Partnership is critical to the success of STEP-UP.
-City of Minneapolis Employment and Training partners with the following organizations to operate STEP-UP:
+Partnership is critical to the success of Step Up.
+City of Minneapolis Employment and Training partners with the following organizations to operate Step Up:

-AchieveMpls leads STEP-UP Achieve, the private sector component of STEP-UP.
-The STEP-UP Achieve team recruits employers, prepares applicants for a successful internship, and supports employers and interns throughout the summer.
-In addition, AchieveMpls is responsible for youth recruitment in the schools, work readiness training for approximately 3,000 youth, and the establishment and maintenance of the STEP-UP alumni network.
+AchieveMpls leads Step Up Achieve, the private sector component of Step Up.
+The Step Up Achieve team recruits employers, prepares applicants for a successful internship, and supports employers and interns throughout the summer.
+In addition, AchieveMpls is responsible for youth recruitment in the schools, work readiness training for approximately 3,000 youth, and the establishment and maintenance of the Step Up alumni network.